 Malaria-endemic areas can be classified into areas of stable and unstable malaria transmission.
 In stable areas, for example many countries of sub-Saharan Africa, malaria transmission is year-round with high rates of infection.
 The population, particularly adults, may therefore develop a degree of immunity with the majority of clinical cases occurring in infants and children.
 In areas of unstable malaria, for example India, transmission tends to be seasonal with short epidemics of varying intensity.
 Malaria transmission in these unstable areas is less sustained, therefore communities have poor immunity and all age groups may be affected.

 Risk for travellers

-Certain travellers are at increased risk of severe disease if they have malaria such as: pregnant women, the immunosuppressed, those with an absent or dysfunctional spleen, those with complex co-morbidities, children, and older travellers .
+Certain travellers are at increased risk of severe disease if they have malaria such as: pregnant women, the immunosuppressed, those with an absent or dysfunctional spleen, those with complex co-morbidities, young children, and older travellers .
 Pregnant women are advised to avoid travel to malarious areas where possible, as they are particularly attractive to mosquitoes, have an increased risk of developing severe malaria and a higher risk of death compared to non-pregnant women .
 Different recommendations for antimalarial tablets may be appropriate for those travellers considered to be at increased risk (see ‘chemoprophylaxis’ section below and the Country Information pages).

 The risk of malaria varies according to season, geographic location, activities, type of accommodation, and the use of malaria prevention tablets and bite avoidance measures.